Twelve Tribes communities: Origins

+Move to Vermont

 The move to Vermont, combined with an initial period of economic hardship, caused some members to leave.
 The Citizen's Freedom Foundation conducted several meetings in Barton to draw attention to the group.
 The Citizen's Freedom Foundation had made allegations of mind control in Chattanooga, but now it made accusations of child abuse.
 In 1983, charges were brought against Charles "Eddie" Wiseman (an elder in the group) for misdemeanor simple assault; this, combined with multiple child custody cases, formed the basis for a search warrant.
-On June 22, 1984 Vermont State Police and Vermont Social Rehabilitation Services seized 112 children.
+On June 22, 1984, Vermont State Police and Vermont Social Rehabilitation Services seized 112 children.
 Forty cases were dismissed as the parents refused to give the names of their children.
 Due to what the group perceived were a massive misunderstanding of the events and concerns leading up to and surrounding the raid, its members began formal relationships with their neighbors.
 Two months after the raid, the case against Wiseman fell apart after the main witness recanted, saying he was under duress from the anticult movement.
 The case was later dropped in 1985 after a judge ruled that Wiseman had been denied his right to a speedy trial.
-Eddie Wiseman's public defender, Jean Swantko, who had been present during the raid, later joined and married Wiseman.
+Eddie Wiseman's public defender, Jean Swantko, who had been present during the raid, later joined the Twelve Tribes and married Wiseman.

+The group had become more isolationist after the group's departure from Chattanooga.
+Now realizing that this had caused outsiders to view the group with suspicion, the group changed tactics and became more open, establishing more cordial relationships with neighbors and authorities.

+In about 1985, Gene Spriggs said he had received revelation about the Book of Daniel.
+Spriggs believed that his community would bring about the return of Jesus.
+The group started to believe that it was the spiritual Israel.
+About this time the community began referring to Jesus by his likely name in Hebrew, Yahshua, and members of the community started being given Hebrew names—Spriggs took the name "Yoneq".
+The group also started to incorporate Israeli dancing and folk music into their traditions.
+In the summer of 1987 the entire community in Island Pond was baptized in a ritual that, one scholar wrote, "[washed] themselves from the perceived flaws of contemporary Christianity."

+During the 1980s, Twelve Tribes members followed Grateful Dead tours by bus, recruiting members from their concerts.